adobromilskiy/quake3-server/README.md

 - **cpma/autoexec.cfg** - default configuration file
 - **baseq3/ffa.cfg** - configuration file for FFA mode.
 You can edit it to change server settings.
+- **baseq3/knife.cfg** - configuration file for KNIFE mode (only gauntlets).
+You can edit it to change server settings.
+- **baseq3/duel.cfg** - configuration file for 1v1 mode.
+You can edit it to change server settings.